 FLYING WITH A DISABILITY

-Book extra leg room – If possible, you may be able to secure extra leg room in certain locations on the plane for your comfort and accessibility.
-Notify the airline staff of any mobility problems if you’re seated close to emergency exits as they may need to find an alternative seat for you.
+Book extra legroom – If possible, you may be able to secure extra legroom in certain locations on the plane.
+This will help improve your comfort levels and accessibility.
+And don’t forget to notify airline staff of any mobility problems.
+If you’re seated close to emergency exits as they may need to find an alternative seat for you.

 ARRIVING AT YOUR ACCOMMODATION